-Prerequisites: COM 110, 215 or consent of instructor.
-Experience in writing in media formats, including print, radio, and television.
+Prerequisites: COM 110, 215 or consent of instructor, ENG 102.
+Experience in writing in media formats, including print, radio, television, and the internet.
 Develops critical awareness and analytical attitude toward mass media writing, and stresses imagination and creative writing skills.
 Frequent written assignments in and out of class.
 3 credits.